soberhacker/obsidian-telegram-sync/README.md

 4. Paste your bot token to **Bot > Connect > Bot Token** field
 5. Configure the remaining settings according to your preferences
 6. Start sending messages and files to your Telegram bot
-7. When the Obsidian app is running on your lapton or PC, it syncs all your messages
+7. When the Obsidian app is running on your laptop or PC, it syncs all your messages
 8. You can optionally add your bot to any chats that you want to sync (the bot needs admin rights)

 ## Tips

-1. For syncing your notes between different devices should use Obsidian Sync, Syncthing, ICloud, Google Drive etc.
+1. For syncing your notes between different devices should use Obsidian Sync, Syncthing, iCloud, Google Drive, etc.
 2. If you use Obsidian only on your cellphone, use "share" to transfer data between mobile applications.

 ## Patrons & Supporters